magicmarie/bookameal-react/README.md

 Book A Meal is a web application that allows customers to make food orders and helps the food vendor to know what the customers want to eat.

-_Client App consumes the api at this githup repo ... and API documentation and Live production follow this ..._
+Client App consumes the api at this githup repo [here](https://github.com/magicmarie/book_a_meal) and API documentation and Live production follow this [url](https://book-a-meal-api-db.herokuapp.com/apidocs/#)

 ## Installation